 Annual gas safety check: Why is it important?

-If you are a landlord, you are legally required to have a gas safety check carried out in your rental property every year, and acquire a certificate called a Gas Safety Record.
+If you are a landlord, you are legally required to have a gas safety check carried out in your rental property every year, and acquire a gas safety certificate.
 However, even if you’re not a landlord, you should still get your appliances checked and serviced every year.
 An annual gas safety check can help you to sleep soundly at night in the knowledge that your home is gas safe.

 What does a gas safety check include?

 During a gas safety check, an engineer will: